molily/molily.de/_posts/2017-11-25-robust-javascript.md

 # Robust Client-Side JavaScript – A Developer’s Guide

-The JavaScript programming language is an essential tool of web publishers and web developers today.
+The JavaScript programming language is an essential tool of web developers today.
 Websites ship more and more JavaScript to the browser to be more interactive.
 The more complex client-side JavaScript gets, the more error-prone and fragile the user experience might get.
 Why do we need to talk about robust JavaScript and how do we achieve it?

 <p class="separator">❡</p>